-The Alcorn community has taken great strides during the pandemic, but we must continue to be vigilant and do our part.
-Remember, individual actions and personal responsibility will continue to be the most critical part in maintaining a safe and healthy campus environment.
+The Alcorn community took great strides during the pandemic, and those efforts continue.
+We must be vigilant and do our part as reported case numbers fluctuate.
+Remember, individual actions and personal responsibility will continue to be critical to maintaining a safe and healthy campus environment.
 We continue to urge all faculty, staff, and students to get vaccinated and boosted.

-Face coverings are not currently required, but are strongly encouraged in some settings, such as Rowan Hall Health Service Center.
+Face coverings are not currently required, but are strongly encouraged particularly in indoor settings, such as classrooms and shared office environments.
 If you feel sick, please stay home.
 Follow guidance from the Centers for Disease Control and Prevention (CDC) and the Mississippi State Department of Health (MSDH).
-Please be reminded that testing is widely available locally as well as in the Rowan Hall Health Services Center.
-You can also order your own Self Test Kits free of charge; see link above that may be used in the event that you are uncertain of your COVID status.
+Please be reminded that testing is available locally as well as in the Rowan Hall Health Services Center.

 Do Your Part!
-Being part of the Alcorn Family means taking steps to keep ourselves safe, look out for one another and keep our campus community strong, working, and learning.
+Being part of the Alcorn Family means keeping ourselves safe, looking out for one another, and keeping our campus community strong, working, and learning.
 This obligation falls to each of us.
-Take an active role and personal responsibility by modeling the best practices and help keep the Alcorn community safe from the spread of COVID-19 and its variants.
+Take an active role and personal responsibility by modeling the best practices and helping keep the Alcorn community safe from the spread of COVID-19 and its variants.

-“Stay Alert” Should the need arise, we are prepared to reinstate measures deemed prudent to address evolving health conditions.
-We remain committed to utilizing layered prevention strategies and adjusting our protocols as needed.
+“Stay Alert” Should the need arise, we are prepared to reinstate prudent measures to address evolving health conditions.
+We remain committed to utilizing layered prevention strategies and adjusting our protocols.
 Thank you for your continued patience and understanding as we all work together to navigate this next phase of the virus in our community thoughtfully and pragmatically.

-While the COVID-19 pandemic remains fluid, in a similar trend as seen emerging in other Higher Education settings, and in line with guidance from the CDC, MSDH, Alcorn State University continues to adjust its posture recognizing the endemic modality of COVID-19.
-The University will continue to closely monitor COVID-19, and other health threats locally, nationally, and globally.
+In line with guidance from the CDC, MSDH, Alcorn State University continues to adjust its posture, recognizing the endemic modality of COVID-19.
+The University will continue to closely monitor COVID-19 and other health threats locally, nationally, and globally.
 Our priority remains to ensure a safe and healthy campus environment for all students, faculty, and staff.